awc71403/Unnatual_Selection/README.md

 In this semester, we will be developing a tile-based game.
 This base project includes a simple template of a 2d tile-based game with basical movement, tiles, and characters made.
 And we will use this project as a sample to learn how to make games in Unity.
 At the end of the semster, we will (hopefully) have our own tile-based game done.

+# Implementation Summary:
+The way the base project functions is all the tiles are placed using the top left corner as the starting tile.
+The tile placements are read from a .txt file and can be edited easily for different maps.
+Each tile has a highlighter animation equipped and has a variable to hold any characters on the tile.
+There are different selection states which are basically a bunch of if/else statements.
+The movement system is a simple recursive algorithm to find paths and highlights them all.
+If the tile is highlighted while you have selected a character, then you can move to it.
+Most of the movement/attack options are based around if the tile is highlighted or not.

 ## Preparation

 Before we actually take a step into the game development, here are something you should do to get ready!